jokergoo/GlobalOptions/README.md

 4. set private options which are only accessable in a certain namespace.
 5. support local options and global options

+There is a [vignette](https://cran.r-project.org/web/packages/GlobalOptions/vignettes/GlobalOptions.html) in the package which explains with more detail.

 ### Usage

 The most simple way is to construct an option function (e.g. `foo_opt()`) as: